Connect with Kristin

-About Kristin: Kristin joined Admissions in January 2011.
-She holds a B.A. in Psychology from Missouri State University.
+Kristin joined Admissions in January 2011.
+She holds a Bachelor of Arts in Psychology and a Master of Science in Student Affairs in Higher Education, both from Missouri State University.
 Kristin’s responsibilities include working with high school students, visiting high schools, and assisting with multiple office projects.

 BearWear Fridays!
 Each week everyone on campus – students, faculty, staff, etc. – is encouraged to wear Maroon and White.
 The bookstore will occasionally have BearWear discounts so you can stock up for Fridays.
 It’s a great way to show MSU pride to the community, too.
 Go Bears!!

 Most interesting class taken at Missouri State

 I have a hard time choosing just one; there are so many!
 One of my favorites was an Anthropology class, ANT 100: World Cultures, taught by Dr. Margaret Buckner.
 We had the opportunity to play a didgeridoo, which is an Aboriginal instrument.
 We debated about cultural customs and learned about traditions as Dr. Buckner continually challenged our stereotypes.
 Another favorite was Anne Colombo's French Conversation course, FRN 311.
 We would perform 20 minute skits in front of the class in French and learned all kinds of French slang.
 One last favorite was my Honors PSY 121 with Dr. Timothy Bender my first semester freshman year.
 We touched on all topics of Psychology including perception, abnormal, motivation, and developmental.
 I was so interested that I declared Psychology as my major by the end of the semester!

 Most fun thing to do on the weekends